 Elsewhere, the iPhone 14 Pro retains the visual style of the iPhone 13 Pro, and aside from being able to go brighter in certain instances, the screen is the same too.
 It’s a very flat phone, with shiny stainless steel sides that smudge easily and a frosted glass back.
 It’s still IP68 rated for protection against water and dust and there’s a Ceramic Shield coating for added drop protection.
 I do wish the screen was a little more resistant to scratches though, as they seem to appear with increasing frequency.

 The Pro I am reviewing is the smaller of the two available with its 6.1-inch display.
 There’s also the iPhone 14 Pro Max, which ups the ante to 6.7-inches.
 It’s great that Apple remains the only brand out there packing top-end tech into a phone that can be grasped comfortably in my hand.
-It is a heavy phone though and at 206g, the iPhone 14 Pro weighs just under 30g more than Galaxy S22 with the same screen size.
+It is a heavy phone though and at 206g, the iPhone 14 Pro weighs 38g more than the Galaxy S23 with the same screen size.

 The smaller phone suits the boxy, industrial design a lot more than the bigger model.
 With the Pro Max, I often found it digging into my palms if I’m using it without a case – but that’s not an issue with the Pro.
 I’d still recommend the Pro Max if you watch a lot of videos or play a lot of games on your phone, as the extra real estate is very welcome in those tasks.

 I’ve loved the displays on Apple’s phone since it switched to OLED panels and once again it’s fantastic here.
 The 6.1-inch panel is sharp and gets seriously bright.
-No other phone I have reviewed, even the Galaxy S22 Ultra, is as usable in direct sunlight as the iPhone 14 Pro and you’ll notice those extra nits of brightness in HDR video too.
+No other phone I have reviewed is as usable in direct sunlight as the iPhone 14 Pro and you’ll notice those extra nits of brightness in HDR video too.

 Even though the screen is fairly small, I was still immersed in an episode of Andor playing in Dolby Vision HDR from Disney Plus.
 Colours popped, especially in bright scenes, and the OLED panel allowed for perfect deep and inky blacks.

 The display retains the ProMotion skills first added with the iPhone 13 Pro.
 This allows the panel to ramp up (and down) how many times per second it refreshes.
-Scrolling and swiping is smoother than on the iPhone 14 as a result, and as the screen can now drop to 1Hz (refreshing once a second) there’s now the option to enable always-on display options.
+Scrolling and swiping is smoother than on the iPhone 14 as a result, and as the screen can now drop to 1Hz (refreshing once a second) there’s now the option to enable an always-on display.

 Anyone familiar with the best Android phones won’t be too surprised to see this feature, but this is the first time it’s been added to an iPhone.